6 Ways You Can Help New Construction Buyers

 Help guide your clients on the best decisions for their goals and money.
 Do they plan to have kids in the home?
 Choosing a larger, corner lot may be the best bet.
 Are they concerned about eco-efficiency?
 Choosing a home with fewer East-facing windows could help.

-You should also advise them on the value of the various upgrades and amenities they choose.
+You should also advise them on the value of the various home upgrades and amenities they choose.
 Will they get their money back on those when they sell the home later on?
-Which upgrades improve the home’s value?
+Will a certain upgrade improve the home’s value?
 Which could hurt it?

 4. Negotiate, negotiate, negotiate.